kristianmandrup/blade/README.md

     }
 ```

 ### Notes

 Other export plugins operate directly from the in-memory context.
 We should look at these plugins and do this instead!

-We also need to use new Plugin format, using a manifest and simpler cocoascript, possibly using ES6 classes
-using Babel or TypeScript.
+We also need to use new Plugin format, using a `manifest.json` and simpler cocoascript, possibly using ES6 classes using Babel or TypeScript.

 We should not export to Angular 1.x or Vue.js.
 Instead we should export seperate Webcomponents, encapsulated in `<template>`
 tags per the W3C specs.
 This would work directly with Aurelia and other web frameworks Webcomponent based frameworks
 (such as Polymer?).
-Angular 2 are going their own way with custom template syntax.
+Angular 2 are going their own way with custom template syntax but conceptually we could export to their specific format as well down the road...

 ## Setup